Rabaska

-A rabaska or Maître canoe (canot de maître, after Louis Maitre, an artisan from Trois-Rivières who made them) was originally a large canoe made of tree bark, used by the Algonquin people.
+A rabaska or Maître canoe (canot de maître, after Louis Maître, an artisan from Trois-Rivières who made them) was originally a large canoe made of tree bark, used by the Algonquin people.

 Rabaskas were used by French and Canadian explorers to access the interior of North America during the 17th and 18th centuries, and by travellers and traders until the end of the 19th century.
 Throughout this time they were key in spreading French settlers throughout North America, adapting to their new continent and developing contact with indigenous populations.

 Etymology

 The word rabaska is a Canadianism from New France.
 It is derived from athapaskaw, a word common to Algonquin and Cree.
 This word designates the Athabasca River and its original meaning is "grass and reeds here and there".

 Specifications

 A rabaska has rather impressive dimensions: 10 m long by 1.5 m wide and capable of carrying ten adults with much cargo.
 The unladen weight of a rabasca is about 150 kg.

 For sport and leisure, a typical crew consists of twelve rowers in six banks and a cox at the stern.

 A rabaska is prized for its speed and robustness, but it has a large draught.
 In shallow waters it is liable to grounding.
 To prevent damage, the bow rowers must quickly jump into the water and dislodge the craft.